freeCodeCamp/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

 - Use `clear` to simply clear all output from your terminal.

  14. **cp** - copy files and directories
-- Use 'cp' to copy a file or a direcotry with files inside it to another location using command 'cp CURRENT_FILE-LOCATION DESTINATION_FOLDER'.
+- Use 'cp' to copy a file or a directory with files inside it to another location using command 'cp CURRENT_FILE-LOCATION DESTINATION_FOLDER'.
 Add '-r' flag to copy a directory that is not empty.

+ 15. **sudo** - admin privileges
+- Use 'sudo' to install a file using administrator privledges.
+Use 'sudo apt-get' to install a file from an external source such as on the internet.
+Allows you to install files directly from the command line as apposed to a GUI based system.

 ### Useful Resources for Practice:
 - [JSLinux](https://bellard.org/jslinux/vm.html?url=https://bellard.org/jslinux/buildroot-x86.cfg): Run the terminal inside your browser.
 Great for practice.